Cervical cancer begins when abnormal cells in the lining of the cervix grow uncontrollably.

 - Biopsy – is when the doctor removes some tissue from the surface of the cervix and sends it to a laboratory for examination.
 A biopsy may be done during a colposcopy.

-- Large Loop excision of the transformation zone (LLETZ) – this is the most common way of removing cervical tissue for examination and treating precancerous changes to the cervix.
+- Large loop excision of the transformation zone (LLETZ) – this is the most common way of removing cervical tissue for examination and treating precancerous changes of the cervix.

-- Cone Biopsy – is used when there are abnormal glandular cells in the cervix or when early-stage cancer is suspected.
+- Cone Biopsy – is used when there are abnormal cells found in the cervical canal, when early-stage cancer is suspected or for older women needing a larger incision.

-- Laser surgery – this procedure uses a laser beam in place of a knife to burn away the abnormal cells or remove pieces of tissue for further study.
+- Laser surgery – this procedure uses a laser beam in place of a knife to remove the abnormal cells or pieces of tissue for further study.

-- CT scan – uses x-rays to take pictures of the inside of your body.
+- CT scan – uses x-rays to take pictures of the inside of your body and compiles them into a detailed three-dimensional picture.

 - MRI scan – uses a powerful magnet and radio waves to build up detailed cross-sectional pictures of the inside of your body.